shanedg/trshcmpct/CONTRIBUTING.md

 * @trshcmpctr/eslint-config-typescript
   * <https://typescript-eslint.io/docs/linting/troubleshooting/#the-indent--typescript-eslintindent-rules>

+## Mysteries

+* ava test watch in discord always reruns on /session changes;
+package.json options to ignore patterns when watching don't work
+* 'import()' expressions are not supported yet ??? eslint-disable-next-line node/no-unsupported-features/es-syntax -- node/no-unsupported-features/es-syntax
+This should not be a problem but adjusting the engines field and overwriting the rule to set the node version explicitly doesn't seem to be working :(

 ## Scaffolding a New Project

 Use a custom rush command (see [command-line.json]) that calls [plop] to